Stage 1: Reporting your injury

 1. Tell your employer

-If you've been hurt at work or discover that you are suffering from an occupational disease, let your employer know exactly what happened to cause your injury/illness.
-Once they've been notified, your employer must report your injury to WCB within 72 hours if:
+If you've been hurt at work or discover that you are suffering from an occupational disease, you have the right to report your injury.
+Let your employer know exactly what happened to cause your injury/illness.
+Once they've been notified, your employer is required by law to report your injury to WCB within 72 hours if:

 2. Tell your doctor

 Tell your doctor or other health care provider (e.g. chiropractor, physiotherapist) that you were injured at work.
-They must report your injury to WCB within 48 hours.
+They are required by law to report your injury to WCB within 48 hours.

 3. Tell WCB